testfairy/docs/docs/04_iOS_SDK/34_Upload_dSYMs_(Jenkins).md

 ### Setup Xcode to upload DSYMs for every build

-If your Jenkins is configured to build your app, it will pickup that build phases configured on Xcode and run them as well.
+If your Jenkins is configured to build your app, it will pick up those build phases configured on Xcode and run them as well.

 Open Xcode on the machine that runs Jenkins and follow these instructions: